ember-learn/ember-blog/post-templates/embertimes-template.md

 ---
-title: The Ember Times - Issue No. 171
+title: The Ember Times - Issue No. XXS
 author:
   - the-crowd # replace with real authors from the author folder (add yourself if you're not there)
 date: 2021-XX-XXT00:00:00.000Z